ysngshn/ojax/docs/_sources/quickstart.rst

     operations.
 They are typically JAX arrays and sub-PyTrees and can be marked explicitly with :meth:`ojax.child`.
 * Ignored fields
-    These are dataclass fields that are not part of the PyTree.
+    These are dataclass fields that are omitted by the PyTree.
 They are declared with :meth:`ojax.ignore`.
+* Alien fields *(since 3.1.0)*
+    These are dataclass fields that are incompatible with PyTree flattening / unflattening, raising :class:`ojax.AlienException` when such operations are attempted.
+They are declared with :meth:`ojax.alien`.

 .. warning::

-  Ignore fields are not preserved after the :obj:`jax.tree.flatten` then :obj:`jax.tree.unflatten` transformations.
-Since this combo is used by common JAX operations to handle PyTrees, ignore fields will easily get lost.
-Users should stick with auxiliary and children fields by default.
+  Ignored fields are not preserved after the :obj:`jax.tree.flatten` then :obj:`jax.tree.unflatten` transformations.
+Since this combo is used by common JAX operations to handle PyTrees, ignored fields will easily get lost.
+Users should stick with auxiliary and children fields by default, or use alien fields to declare incompatible fields.

 For fields without explicit field type declaration, OTree infers the field type based on the field annotation: subclasses of :class:`jax.Array` and